11 Different Types of Deer in North America

 Due to their tail pattern, which differs from its larger subspecies, the Mule Deer, they are sometimes called Columbian Deer.

-The question of whether this kind of deer should be treated as a separate species or as a subspecies of the mule deer is frequently debated.
+Whether this kind of deer should be treated as a separate species or as a subspecies of the mule deer is frequently debated.

 This kind of deer is particularly active at dawn and twilight and regularly causes car accidents.